tlacy1000/all-the-news/README.md

 # all-the-news is a news scraper that displays articles about the current political climate.

-You can check out the heroku deployes site here:
+You can check out the heroku deployed site here: https://all-the-news123.herokuapp.com/

 ## Built With